Healthy Homes Assessment Timberlea

 Insulation Timberlea

-A properly insulated home can help control condensation and lower the chance of mould and dampness as well as making much easier to the home to keep warmth.
+A properly insulated home can reduce condensation and lower the chance of dampness and mould, and also makes it easier to the home to keep the heat.

-The "R" stands for thermal resistance and is a gauge of how well the insulation can withstand heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" refers to thermal resistance and is a measure of how well insulation resists heat flow.
+The more high the R-value, more effective the insulation.

 Timberlea Moisture Ingress & Drainage

-The security of your rental home from water damage isn’t only about the inside of the building It’s about having to ensure there is somewhere for surface, rain and underground water to flow and prevent it from getting inside.
-When it concerns damp and moisture it is typically the concerns you don’t notice that can cause a lot of trouble and cause damage to your investment and harming the tenant’s health.
+Protecting your rental property from the effects of moisture isn’t just a matter of the interior of the building but you must ensure there is somewhere for surface and underground water to flow, and to prevent it from getting inside.
+When it is damp and moisture, it is frequently the things you don’t notice that can cause a lot of trouble that can cause damage to your investment and harming your tenant’s health.

-Rental properties require to be equipped with efficient drainage to get rid of storm water, surface water, and ground water.
+Rental properties should be equipped with efficient drainage to eliminate rainwater, storm water and ground water.
 This includes an appropriate outfall or runoff.
-Making sure the water is able to go, and it doesn’t sit beneath structures is a crucial aspect of making sure your property is dry.
+Making sure that the water has a proper place to go, and that it doesn’t sit beneath buildings is an essential part of keeping your property dry.

-In addition to an irrigation system to stop the ingress of moisture, if your rental is enclosed between your flooring and ground, a ground moisture barrier must be constructed if it’s reasonably practicable to install it.
+Alongside a drainage system to avoid moisture from entering, if your property has an enclosed space between the floor and surface, a ground moisture barrier must be constructed if it is reasonably practicable to install it.

-Ground moisture barriers are generally a sheet of polythene that is placed over the ground to prevent any moisture that is present in the ground from rising into the property.
-It also assists in preventing any damage to your underfloor insulation.
+The ground-moisture barrier generally a polythene sheet laid over the ground to prevent any moisture in the ground from getting into the property.
+It also assists in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection